 Marxist Political Economy:

-Maoism holds; that the superstructure can modify the base; that ongoing struggles must be carried out to prevent restoration of capitalism; that with political power the productive forces can be developed; politics must be in command of economic work.
-Through this application of dialectical materialism Mao established the political economics of socialism.
+Maoism holds that the superstructure can modify the base; that ongoing struggles must be carried out to prevent restoration of capitalism; that with political power the productive forces can be developed; politics must be in command of economic work.
+Through this application of dialectical materialism Chairman Mao established the political economics of socialism.
 It is then understood that Mao developed Marxist-Leninist political economy to a new and higher stage.

-Maoism holds; that revolutionary violence is a universal law without any exception at all; he developed the theory of protracted peoples war, which Maoism holds is universal; that socialism does not neatly define who will be victorious, but signals the emergence of the antagonistic contradiction between two classes played out under the dictatorship of the proletariat, between the socialist and capitalist road, that most importantly Cultural Revolution is the means to fight restoration of capitalism and continue the revolution under the proletarian dictatorship.
+Maoism holds that revolutionary violence is a universal law without any exception; Chairman Mao developed the theory of protracted people’s war, which Maoism holds as universal; that socialism does not neatly define who will be victorious, but signals the emergence of the antagonistic contradiction between two classes played out under the dictatorship of the proletariat, between the socialist and capitalist road, that most importantly Cultural Revolution is the means to fight restoration of capitalism and continue the revolution under the proletarian dictatorship.
 It is then understood that Mao developed scientific socialism to a new and higher stage.

-We have given only the slimmest outline of Mao’s contributions and can only elaborate a little further on where these contributions take us in terms of organizing revolution in the US.
+We have given only the slimmest outline of Chairman Mao’s contributions and can only elaborate a little further on where these contributions take us in terms of organizing revolution in the US.
 However, this short outline of the content of MLM can serve as a basis for understanding the errors and deviations identified in the practice of the US movement.
 More importantly, it can expose the problems of ideology within the falsified “Maoist” camp, their bad work methods and their erroneous conception of MLM.

 Some analysis on the political line of “FTP”

-“For the People” is a network of “intermediary organizations” created by the falsified “Maoists” focusing on the aforementioned “service to the people programs” which espouse “survival pending revolution” that we discussed in previous sections.
-Through examination of their published material, and through contrasting this with the above outline and theory presented by mainly Chairman Mao Zedong we can accomplish clear and understandable demarcations.
+“For the People” is a network of “intermediary organizations” created by the falsified “Maoists” focusing on the aforementioned “service to the people programs” which espouse “survival pending revolution”, the conception we discussed in previous sections.
+Through examination of their published material, and through contrasting this with the above outline and theory presented by mainly Chairman Mao Zedong we can accomplish clear demarcations.